-A meta-analysis on the affect regulation function of real-time self-injurious thoughts and behaviors
+A meta-analysis on the affect regulation function of real-time self-injurious thoughts and behaviours

 Abstract

-Prominent theories suggest self-injurious thoughts and behaviors (SITBs) are negatively reinforced by decreased negative affect.
-The present meta-analysis quantifies effects from intensive longitudinal studies measuring negative affect and SITBs.
-We obtained data from 38 of the 79 studies (48%; 22 unique datasets) involving N = 1,644 participants (80% female; 75% white).
-Individual participant data meta-analyses revealed changes in affect pre/post SITBs.
-In antecedent models, results supported increased negative affect before non-suicidal self-injurious (NSSI) behavior (k = 14; 95% CI = 0.09 – 0.31) and suicidal thoughts (k = 14; 95% CI = 0.03 – 0.19).
-For consequence models, negative affect was reduced following NSSI thoughts (k = 6; 95% CI = −0.79 – −0.44), NSSI behaviors (k = 14; 95% CI = −0.73 – −0.19) and suicidal thoughts (k = 13; 95% CI = −0.79 – −0.23).
-Findings, which were not moderated by sampling strategies or sample composition, support the affect regulation function of SITBs.
+Prominent theories suggest that self-injurious thoughts and behaviours are negatively reinforced by decreased negative affect.
+The present meta-analysis quantifies effects from intensive longitudinal studies measuring negative affect and self-injurious thoughts and behaviours.
+We obtained data from 38 of the 79 studies (48%, 22 unique datasets) involving N = 1,644 participants (80% female, 75% white).
+Individual-participant data meta-analyses revealed changes in affect pre/post self-injurious thoughts and behaviours.
+In antecedent models, results supported increased negative affect before nonsuicidal self-injurious behaviour (k = 14, 95% CI 0.09 to 0.31) and suicidal thoughts (k = 14, 95% CI 0.03 to 0.19).
+For consequence models, negative affect was reduced following nonsuicidal self-injurious thoughts (k = 6, 95% CI βˆ’0.79 to βˆ’0.44), nonsuicidal self-injurious behaviours (k = 14, 95% CI βˆ’0.73 to βˆ’0.19) and suicidal thoughts (k = 13, 95% CI βˆ’0.79 to βˆ’0.23).
+Findings, which were not moderated by sampling strategies or sample composition, support the affect regulation function of self-injurious thoughts and behaviours.

 Publication